cyclone-scheme/cloudburst/Readme.md

 - and usage
 - first need to get controllers working (think we are there?) and build a demo REST API
 - then get models working at some level (maybe postgres integration?)
-- then figure out views for a UI (would be sweet to have a demo using Angular or such)
+- then figure out views for a UI (would be sweet to have a demo using React or such)
+- Deployment.
+It may not make sense to deploy the whole tree, do we have a convenience way to package up the app/content/views for deploying a site?

 # Installation